Back to Funding

 The Nine Dimensions tool.
 Image layout: Margot Stoete

-If there is one thing that has become abundantly clear in our three years in the CreaTures project, it is that creative practitioners seeking to stimulate transformative societal change often have incredibly rich understandings of what change looks like.
+If one thing has become abundantly clear in three years of the CreaTures project, it is that creative practitioners seeking to stimulate transformative societal change have incredibly rich understandings of what change looks like.
 They draw these understandings from their own practice experience, from inspirational exchanges with other creators, and from diverse writings and theory.

 To help with this challenge, CreaTures has developed a new tool: 9 Dimensions for the reflective evaluation of creative practices.
 The 9 Dimensions tool has been developed through a structured interview process with a number of our creative practitioners; through dialogues with funders and policy makers; and through extensive engagement with different literatures that provide understanding about the links between creative practice and change – including insights from across sociology, psychology, anthropology, human geography, political science, and sustainability and complex systems science.
 It has been an amazing journey through these different literatures to put this work together!
 For more on the research that led to the tool, see here.